SMART Goals for Writers: How to Set Targets That Don't Paralyze

 Implementation Intentions

-• Traditional outcome goal: "Write 50,000 words this month."
+• Outcome goal: "Write 50,000 words this month."

-• Implementation intention: "If it's 7:00 AM on a weekday, then I will write for 25 minutes before checking email."
+• If-then plan: "If it's 7:00 AM on a weekday, then I write for 25 minutes before email."

 Mastery Goals vs. Performance Goals

-• Better performance on complex tasks
+• Better results on hard tasks

-• Lower anxiety and perfectionism
+• Less worry and perfectionism

-Performance goal: "Publish three articles this year."
+Output goal: "Publish three articles this year."

 The Modified SMART Framework for Writers